brianhill/transient-astronomy/record_of_work-term_4.md

 ### Term 3-4 Break

 * 2022-12-30 &mdash; Updated TheSkyFusion to [the latest (2022-04-21) release](https://www.bisque.com/thesky-change-log/#TheSkyFusionChangeLog) from Software Bisque
+* 2022-12-31 &mdash; Meet to plan next steps on target selection and development of analysis pipeline
+* 2023-01-02 &mdash;

 ### Week 1 (Jan.
 8-14)